harshag2315/Name-Place-Animal-Thing-game/README.md

-This is a very interesting game which is widly play in india This Python program is a word game that involves multiple players.
+This is a very interesting game which is widely play in india This Python program is a word game that involves multiple players.
 The game starts by asking the number of players, and then each player enters their name.
 The program then displays the rules of the game, which include a maximum time limit of 40 seconds for each player, the